philippbruhin/NotePro/README.md

 Due to the fact that this is a school assignment the **project will not be developed further after October 2017.**

 ## Implementation
-* Based on Microsoft .Net Core MVC template
+* Based on Microsoft .Net Core MVC template (without authentication to simplify matters)
 * Create, read, update and delete notes inclusive filtering & sorting option
 * Unit testing
 * Session based style switcher